Dillon Francis discography

-The discography of American electronic musician Dillon Francis consists of three studio albums, five extended plays (EPs), thirty-five singles and five other appearances.
+The discography of American electronic musician Dillon Francis consists of three studio albums, five extended plays (EPs), thirty-six singles and five other appearances.

 His debut studio album Money Sucks, Friends Rule was released on October 27, 2014, via Columbia Records.
 It charted on the Billboard 200 at number 40 and has sold over 20,000 copies of certified units.
 It also peaked at number two on the US Dance/Electronic Albums chart and at number 33 in Australia.
 His second studio album Wut Wut was released on September 28, 2018, via IDGAFOS.
 "Get Low", a collaboration with DJ Snake, is Francis' only single to chart on the Billboard Hot 100, despite having a great portion of his singles to chart on the Dance/Electronic Songs chart.
 It was certified platinum in Canada and the United States.
 His single "Coming Over" with Kygo, from his 2015 mixtape This Mixtape Is Fire, was certified gold in the United States.